 Control room layout is derived from a detailed understanding of the user and their needs.
 The layout is focused on reducing distractions from the environment.

-Working to standards such as ISO 11064 and BS EN ISO 3382-3 our qualified acousticians ensure the acoustic environment allows users in safety critical systems to communicate without the risk of misunderstanding key information.
+Working to standards such as ISO 11064 and BS EN ISO 3382-3 our qualified acousticians ensure the acoustic environment allows users in safety-critical systems to communicate without the risk of misunderstanding key information.

 - Thermal and lighting

 Part of the control room investigation is to ensure the thermal and lighting conditions match the tasks being completed.
-Working to standards such as ISO 11064 provides the appropriate working environment to reduce risk of human error and promote wellbeing and productivity.
+Working to standards such as ISO 11064 provides the appropriate working environment to reduce the risk of human error and promote wellbeing and productivity.

 4 reasons why you should choose us